 Overall, the digital transformation of the telecoms industry has vastly improved the range and accessibility of phone services for business.
 Here we'll feature the best cloud phone systems.

-- We've also highlighted the best business computers
+- We've also featured the best business phone system.

-RingCentral offer several pricing tiers for small businesses.
-These range from $19.99 for the ‘Essentials’ package to $49.99 for the ‘Ultimate’ package.
+RingCentral Office offers several pricing tiers.
 All plans include unlimited phone calls, unlimited business SMS and mobile apps.
 They also offer unlimited video and audio meetings with screen sharing on both the desktop and mobile apps.
 However, the number of screen-sharing users is limited by the package you choose.